mikependon/RepoDB.NET/pages/features/multiplequery.md

 }
 ```

-For fluent-method, call the [QueryMultiple](/operation/querymultiple) method.
+For fluent-method, you can call the [QueryMultiple](/operation/querymultiple) method as below.

 ```csharp
 using (var connection = new SqlConnection(connectionString))